ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/03/scheme_5.png)

 Meanwhile, Junior was creating a garden house.
-Slowly, step by step, because that’s what real guys do:
+Slowly, step by step, because that's what real guys do:

 ![](/static/img/2017/03/scheme_6.png)